bayareawebpro/laravel-examples/testing-unit-requests.md

 # Unit Testing Form Requests

-This is an example of testing a FormRequest that does a few things.
+This is an example of testing a FormRequest that does more then validate, it merges input before it's validated to help users.

+This test insured what's merged is reasonably accurate.

 #### Expectations